Two step micro-rheological behavior in a viscoelastic fluid: Experimental Details

 When driving the particle with constant velocity through the fluid, it experiences a drag force which leads to a displacement relative to the trap center.
 Using Stokes law and the trap stiffness, we can measure the velocity-dependent microviscosity, given by

 Here, $\left\langle x(t) - v_{0}t\right\rangle$ directly corresponds to the average position of the particle, relative to the center of the trap.
+Note that no mean displacement in the direction orthogonal to the driving is observed.

 The resulting flow curves are shown in Fig.~\ref{fig:flowcurve}, for two temperatures \SI{25}{\celsius} (blue squares), and \SI{30}{\celsius} (orange circles).
+Each data point corresponds to a single experiment of $\sim \SI{1000}{s}$, which is long enough for the particle to fully explore the trap.
+Errorbars are directly obtained from the standard deviation of the particle's position.
 Both curves exhibit the same trend.
 For driving speeds approaching Weissenberg numbers of order unity, the viscosity shows shear thinning, as expected.
 This is also confirmed by the macro-viscosity which is also shown in Fig.~\ref{fig:flowcurve} for the temperature of \SI{25}{\celsius} for comparison (black dashed line, obtained by a plane-plane rheometer).
 Indeed, for that temperature, the data corresponding to micro and macro viscosities agree reasonably well for $v_0>\SI{50}{\nano\m\per\s}$.
 We note that this data range was available in Ref.~\cite{Berner2018-kk}.
 From this close resemblance, together with the fact that the Weissenberg number is of the order of only $5$\% for $v_0=\SI{50}{\nano\m\per\s}$, at first glance one might conclude that these velocities are in the regime of linear response.

 In contrast to this interpretation, however, the observation of oscillations in the so called mean conditional displacements (see details below), suggests that the system is far from equilibrium even at the small driving speed~\cite{Berner2018-kk} of $v_0=\SI{50}{\nano\m\per\s}$.
 When extending the range of velocities to smaller values, an astonishing observation is made: The viscosity shows a pronounced second shear thinning transition, connected to another plateau in the flow curve, of more than twice the viscosity value compared to the second plateau.
 The corresponding shear thinning process sets in at a Weissenberg number of roughly $2$\%, implying that this dimensionless quantity is not useful to understand that process.
 This conjecture is underpinned by the observation that the macro-viscosity seems to not display the shear thinning at the mentioned small velocities.